Our key research topics include:

 - Extend internships for PACE (Professional and Community Engagement) and MRes students in public history, museums studies, psychology, cognitive science and sociology.

 Researchers involved include: Tanya Evans, Jane Thogerson and Nicole Cama.

 Dictionary of New South Wales

-Conceived in 2004 and launched in 2009, the Dictionary of Sydney grew out of a $900,000 Australian Research Council grant developed by the University of Sydney, the University of Technology Sydney, the State Library of New South Wales and State Records.
+Conceived in 2004 and launched in 2009, the Dictionary of Sydney grew out of a $900,000 Australian Research Council grant developed by the University of Sydney, University of Technology Sydney, State Library of NSW and State Archives and Records NSW.
 The City of Sydney was a critical industry partner.
-Over time, the dictionary has also developed partnerships with many cultural institutions and other organisations to continually grow the project.
-It’s currently being transferred to the State Library of NSW which will become its permanent home.
+Over time, the Dictionary has also developed partnerships with many cultural institutions and other organisations to continually grow the project.
+It’s currently housed by the State Library of NSW.

 This world-class website and cultural asset is a window into the history of Sydney.
 But the Centre for Applied History is developing a proposal to create an encyclopaedia of New South Wales based on the Dictionary model.
 This would involve harnessing library networks across the state and applying for competitive and non-competitive funding.
 The encyclopaedia would have numerous applications related to areas such as cultural tourism, heritage conservation and Australian history in schools while making accessible a huge quantity of historical and other data relating to the state's history and heritage.